 Lock for backpacks/lockers – two handy locks to lock your backpack or locker in the hostel.

-Kindle – Never ending supply of books without having to carry actual books around.
-You also do not need a reading light for the Kindle and can read without interruption until late in the night.
+Kindle – Never-ending supply of books without having to carry actual books around.
+You also do not need a reading light for the Kindle and can read without interruption until late at night.

 Lush shampoo bars – in addition to the normal body soaps from Lush, I also love the shampoo bars.
 Lush sells handy metal tins to carry them in and is no risk of them leaking in your bag.
 Additionally, I find that my hair looks healthier when I use Lush shampoo bars rather than normal shampoo.